.jpg)

 After lunch, the smaller cathedral was next on the list.
 Very old and it's claim to fame is they had a virgin who was delivered to the cathedral by a woman who stole it from another city and floated it upstream

 without the aid of sails.
 Lots of stained glass and lovely side chapels.
 We got an impromptu organ recital from the organist, likely practicing before the evening mass.
 This has an original Van Der Weyden, but it's extremely difficult to see as it's up high and in an obscured corner.
+The side chapels were wooden with faux stone paneling and quite lovely.

 Deb was tired so I went out for dinner by myself, intending to have famous Belgian moules (mussels)and frites.
 I researched online and found a restaurant that had a top 10 rating for moules and headed out.
 A 15 minute walk had me in and ordering a great beer and moules, only to be told that the season for moules has passed!
 Damn these European strikes, even the moules take part!
 So I ended up with a nicely grilled chicken and frites.
 An easy walk back to the room and the end of another nice day.